doar-e/bak.doar-e.github.io/source/_posts/2015-08-18-keygenning-with-klee.markdown

 <!--more-->

 ## Getting acquainted
 The software is an `x86` executable, with no anti-debugging, nor anti-reversing techniques.
 When started it presents a nag screen asking for a registration composed by: customer number, serial number and a mail address.
-This is a fairly common software.
+This is fairly common in software.

 ## Tools of the trade
 First steps in the reversing are devoted to find all the interesting functions to analyze.
 To do this I used [IDA Pro](https://www.hex-rays.com/products/ida/) with Hex-Rays decompiler, and the [WinDbg](https://msdn.microsoft.com/en-us/library/windows/hardware/ff551063%28v=vs.85%29.aspx) debugger.
 For the last part I used [KLEE](http://klee.github.io/) symbolic virtual machine under Linux, [gcc compiler](https://gcc.gnu.org/) and some bash scripting.
 The actual key generator was a simple [WPF](https://msdn.microsoft.com/en-us/library/ms754130%28v=vs.100%29.aspx) application.

 Let me skip the first part, since it is not very interesting.
-You can find many other articles on the web that can guide you trough basic reversing techniques with IDA Pro.
+You can find many other articles on the web that can guide you through basic reversing techniques with IDA Pro.
 I only kept in mind some simple rules, while going forward:

 * always rename functions that uses interesting data, even if you don't know precisely what they do.
 A name like `license_validation_unknown_8` is always better than a default like `sub_46fa39`;
 * similarly, rename data whenever you find it interesting;